syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 come up with it.
 I would love to see GitHub support dynamic secrets in workflows so that I don't have to jump through hoops to keep my secrets secret.

-Until then, I'll keep using this solution, and hope that it helps someone else.
+Until then, I'll keep using this, annd hope that it helps someone else.

 ## Open Letter to GitHub